Hunting a charged Higgs boson pair in proton-proton collisions: Abstract

 \section{Abstract}

-We explore the production and the possible detection of a charged scalar Higgs pair $H^-H^+$ decaying into a final state $\mu\nu_{\mu}cb$ in proton-proton collisions, i.e, $pp\to H^- H^+\to \mu\nu_{\mu} cb$.
-These charged scalars are predicted in the Two-Higgs Doublet Model of type III (2HDM-III), particularly we analyze masses of such a particle of the order of the top quark mass.
-The analysis is applied to the Large Hadron Collider (LHC) and its next step, the High Luminosity LHC (HL-LHC).
-As a test and validation of the model, we identify regions of the 2HDM-III parameter space that accommodate the current excess of events at $3\sigma$ in the process $\mathcal{BR}(t\to H^{\pm}b)\times \mathcal{BR}(H^{\pm}\to cb)$ for $M_{H^{\pm}}=130$ GeV reported by ATLAS collaboration.
-Additional experimental constraints are also included.
-Based on it, we propose realistic scenarios that could be brought to experimental scrutiny at the LHC and HL-LHC.
-Assuming the best scenario, we predict a signal significance of $5\sigma$ for the charged scalar boson mass $M_{H^{\pm}}$ in the $120-240$ GeV interval.
+We explore the production and possible detection of a charged scalar Higgs pair $H^-H^+$ decaying into the final state $\mu\nu_{\mu}cb$ in proton-proton collisions at the LHC and its next step, the High Luminosity LHC (HL-LHC).
+The charged scalars are predicted within the theoretical framework of the Two-Higgs Doublet Model of type III (2HDM-III).
+As a test and validation of the model, we identify regions of the 2HDM-III parameter space that accommodate the current excess of events at $3\sigma$ in the process $\mathcal{BR}(t\to H^{\pm}b)\times \mathcal{BR}(H^{\pm}\to cb)$ for $M_{H^{\pm}}=130$ GeV, as reported by the ATLAS collaboration.
+Theoretical and additional experimental constraints are also included.
+Based on this, we propose realistic scenarios that could be brought under experimental scrutiny at the HL-LHC.
+Assuming the most favorable scenario, we predict a signal significance at the level of $5\sigma$ for a charged scalar boson mass $M_{H^{\pm}}$ in the $100-350$ GeV range.

 \keywords{Charged Higgs, LHC, HL-LHC, 2HDM}